seth-dev/PocketCloud/README.md

 PocketCloud
 ===========

-Cloud desktop system for iOS Tablets
+Cloud desktop system for your pocket.
+PocketCloud is a jQuery, CSS, HTML5 and PHP based desktop interface made especially for iOS Tablets.